A Rural Journey Through The Countryside And Lake Kasumigaura, Savoring The Passage Of Time.

 Hello, Welcome to INASHIKI NEST!

-I’m a host who loves solo traveling abroad, gardening, and living in another house on the same property.
+I’m Fujiko, your host who loves solo traveling abroad, and gardening, and I’m living with my husband in another house on the same property.

 So feel at ease during your stay in the rural farmhouse.